garsua/aiida-gollum/docs/workflows/gollum-siesta.rst

 Outputs
 -------

+* **open_channels** :py:class:`ArrayData <aiida.orm.data.array.ArrayData>`

+The number of open channels of the first electrode (we assume at the moment that both electrodes are equal).
+In case of a spin-polarized calculation the output distinguishes between spin-up and down channels.

 * **transmission** :py:class:`ArrayData <aiida.orm.data.array.ArrayData>`

 The transission between electrodes.

-* **open_channels** :py:class:`ArrayData <aiida.orm.data.array.ArrayData>`

-The number of open channels of each electrode.
+In case of a spin-polarized calculation the output distinguishes between spin-up and down transmissions.